GPurgatorio/Master-Computer-Science-ICT/README.md

 The chassis is connected with the rack's **tor** and **bor** (top/bottom of rack) switches via a double link.

-### Stacking
+#### Stacking

+Some network switches have the ability to be connected to other switches and operate together as a single unit.
+These configurations are called stacks, and are useful for quickly increasing the capacity of a network.

-Independent switches stacked with dedicated links.
-It's cheaper than the chassis but there is less redundancy and it is not upgradable without connettivity.
+It's cheaper than the chassis but there is less redundancy and it is not upgradable without connectivity.

+### Three-tier design

+This architecture is simple architecture where each component has a redundant unit to replace it in case of failure.

-#### Spine and leaf Architecture
+### Spine and leaf Architecture

 <p align="center">
   <img width="800" src="./assets/spine-leaf-vs-3-tier.png">